Who we are

 What are the tasks expected to be accomplished by the student?

-The students will participate in the work-in-progress and the seminars.
-The student can get the basic concept of energy metabolism, mitochondrial physiology and cardiac physiology.
-He or she can participate as co-author in the experiment for mitochondrial energy metabolic derangements in heart failure (depending on his/her contribution) - he/she can be one of authors of original articles.
+The students will be involved in the techniques and methods as below: 1.
+Molecular biology with polymerase chain reaction (PCR), reverse transcription polymerase chain reaction PCR (RT-PCR), real-time polymerase chain reaction, and sequencing 2.
+Fluorescence imaging with confocal microscope and image analysis 3.
+Electrophysiology with patch-clamp techniques and electrophysiological data analysis 4.
+In vivo cardiac function validation with echocardiography and echocardiographic data analysis 5.
+Mitochondrial function assay: oxygen consumption data analysis 6.
+Animal model of exercise They will participate in the work-in-progress and the seminars.
+They can get the basic concept of energy metabolism, mitochondrial physiology and cardiac physiology.
+He or she can participate as co-author in the experiment for mitochondrial energy metabolic derangements in heart failure (depending on his/her contribution) He/she can be one of authors of original and review articles.

 Will there be any theoretical teaching provided (preliminary readings, lectures, courses, seminars etc)

 Yes, there are several theoretical teaching provided as below: 1.
 Miracle seminar: work-in-progress and journal reading, every friday 2.
 Lecture: invited lecture series, monthly seminar

 What is expected from the student at the end of the research exchange?
 What will be the general outcome of the student?